sebastiaanluca/laravel-conditional-providers/README.md

 But you'd have to do this for each development package and each environment you don't want it loaded in, which is hardly maintainable and pollutes your application-specific code.

-Enter Laravel conditional providers [to easily do all of this](#how-to-use) in your main application config file like you would with any other service provider!
+Enter Laravel conditional providers [to easily do all of this](#how-to-use) in your main application config file!

 ## Requirements